Proper Lifting Technique – Bid Adieu to Lower Back Pain

 Muscle Injury

-If you are in a wrong position while lifting it can stress and injure your lower back muscles.
-Too much stress will tear tiny muscles, that is also known as muscle strain and it is a common type of back injury.
+If you are in the wrong position while lifting, it can stress and injure your lower back muscles.
+Too much stress will tear tiny muscles, which is also known as muscle strain and it is a common type of back injury.

-This back-injury type is very much painful, and it makes the surrounding area unable to move.
+This back-injury type is very painful, making the surrounding area unable to move.
 A strained back can restrict you from breathing normally.
-This kind of injury heals but it often takes longer time than expected.
+This kind of injury heals, but it often takes longer than expected.

 Disc Injury

-The intervertebral discs behave like ball bearings and acts like a cushion between the spinal vertebrae.
-The discs consist of fibrous rings, which when wounded can come out or even break open.
-A disc damage in the lower back can lead to pain that radiates into the body and/or leg.
+The intervertebral discs behave like ball bearings and act like cushions between the spinal vertebrae.
+The discs consist of fibrous rings, which, when wounded, can come out or even break open.
+Disc damage in the lower back can lead to pain that radiates into the body and/or leg.

 Joint Injury